Dominique Hazzard

 • Contact

 I am a doctoral candidate in History at the Johns Hopkins University.
-My research interests include racism and real estate in the United States, environmental history, food history, and the politics of public memory.
-I recently co-curated the award-winning Food for the People: Eating and Activism in Greater Washington exhibition at the Smithsonian Anacostia Community Museum.
+My research interests include African American intellectual history, environmental history, food history, and the the history of American cities in the 20th century.

 Powered by Create your own unique website with customizable templates.